brockpalen/benchmark/README.md

 Then to start environment source `brockp-bench.sh`

-This will setup spack, add to environment and start build of GCC 7 and a few applications
+This will setup install system deps, add a user brockp Setup spack, add to environment and start build of GCC 7 and a few applications

 ## TODO's